jdoleary/Spellmasons/TasksCurrent.md

 - task: Persist (save/load) (and allow for removing via purify) modifiers, work with poison and purify as examples
 - bug: in game.ts sometimes upgrade element content doesn't exist for some reason
 - bug: chain swapping didn't move me, this occurs when the chain retarget's self
+- upgrade: + cast range
+- upgrade: - number of turns it takes to be granted a new card
 - bug: When last player dies and there are no NPCs it enters infinite loop

   - bug: checkForEndOfLevel has infinite loop